 Aside from offering greater control over when ads are displayed, dayparting can be used to reduce costs, even during “suboptimal” windows.
 If you look at the figure below, you’ll see that the average cost-per-action (CPA) can fluctuate widely depending on the time of day.
 This offers canny advertisers an opportunity to reduce costs if ad budgets are being stretched thin.

-Another way to control your AdWords budget is through geotargeting.
+Another way to control your Google Ads budget is through geotargeting.

 To continue our real-world retail business example from above, the same business hoping to attract foot traffic to a physical store probably isn’t going to see much return on ads being shown to users that live outside that business’ service area.